Tricked-dev/tricked.dev/src/pages/about.md

 - Omniscient reader
 - SSS-Class revival hunter

-Currently also learning 日本 as you can probably notice from my latest blog post at the time maybe i'll watch some unique stuff after i get a hand on it
+I dont actively seek out / read new manhwa but do keep up with these

+Currently also learning 日本語 at the time of writing i have about 500 words done in kaishi 1.5k but finding motivation to do more is kinda hard at the moment so i am just maintaining it for now.

 #### Selfhosting